adipolak/adipolak-blog/content/post/Delta Lake essential Fundamentals - The DeltaLog.md

 {"remove":{"path":"part-00000-f4aeebd0-a689-4e1b-bc7a-bbb0ec59dce5-c000.snappy.parquet","dataChange":true}}
 ```

-You can see that the operation was to remove path, and it results in dataChange true.
+You can see that the operation was: _remove_ path(it can be a whole field or specific values), in this operation the metadata field _dataChange_ is set to true.

 Here is a more complex JSON file:
 ```json